conorbailey90/Linux-Server-Configuration/README.md

 ## Update Google Authentication

 - Find the hostname of your server using the [hcidata](https://www.hcidata.info/host2ip.cgi).
 Copy your servers public IP address and click `Find Host Name`.
-The hostname for my Item Catalog project is `http://ec2-35-178-196-68.eu-west-2.compute.amazonaws.com`.
+The hostname for my Item Catalogue project is `http://ec2-35-178-196-68.eu-west-2.compute.amazonaws.com`.
 - Log in to the [Google Developers Console](https://console.developers.google.com/), select `Credentials` from the left menu and open the relevant application which is linked to the `Item Catalogue` application.
 - Add the above hostname (http://ec2-35-178-196-68.eu-west-2.compute.amazonaws.com) and the servers public IP address to the list of Authorised JavaScript origins.
 - Add `http://35.178.196.68.xip.io/gconnect` to the Authorized redirect URIs list.
 Click `Save`